srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     }
     ```

-3. When finished, you can press `Ctrl-C` in both windows to stop monitoring telemetry & messages being sent to Azure IoT Hub.
+1. Once you have verified that IoT hub is receiving the telemetry, press **Ctrl-C** in the Azure Cloud Shell and Visual Studio Code windows.

+    Ctrl-C is used to stop the running apps.
+Always remember to shut down unneeded apps and jobs.